nyukhalov/CarND-PID-Control-Project/writeup.md

 The `src/` directory contains the source code of two applications:

 - `pid` - a program which uses PID controllers to control steering angle and throttle of a vehicle in the simulator.
-- `twiddle` - a program which contonuously run simulation for choosing the best hyperparameters for the steering PID controller.
+- `twiddle` - a program which continuously runs the simulation for choosing the best hyperparameters for the steering PID controller.

 The project's source code files are listed below: